Minho, Portugal

 Geography

-It was made up of twenty-three councils, comprising all of the districts of Braga and Viana do Castelo.
+It was made up of twenty-three municipalities, integrating the entire districts of Braga and Viana do Castelo.
 It had its headquarters in the city of Braga.

-If the province in question still existed, it would probably have twenty-four municipalities, since a new municipality had been created in the meantime in the district of Braga: Vizela (in 1998, following the secession of Guimarães).
+If the province in question still existed, it would probably have twenty-four municipalities, since in the meantime a new municipality had been created in the area of the Braga district: Vizela (in 1998, by secession from Guimarães).

-For some geographers, this province - together with the Douro Litoral - formed a larger geographical unit: Between Douro and Minho.
+For some geographers, this province — together with the Douro Litoral — formed a larger geographical unit: Between Douro and Minho.
 On the other hand, it could be divided into two regions: Alto Minho (corresponding to the district of Viana do Castelo) and Baixo Minho (corresponding to the district of Braga).
-Braga was the capital of Entre Douro e Minho, and later of Minho, a fact documented by several atlases and maps of the time, including the Historical Geography of All Sovereign States of Europe of 1736, Atlas Historique by A. Lesage of 1809 or the Geographical and Statistical Map of Spain and Portugal from 1821.
+Braga was the capital of Entre Douro e Minho, and later of Minho, a fact documented by several atlases and maps of the time, including, Historical Geography of all the Sovereign States of Europe of 1736, Atlas Historique by A. Lesage of 1809 or the Geographical and Statistical Map of Spain and Portugal of 1821.

-Nowadays, its territory is found in the statistical region of the North, spread over all the sub-regions of Minho-Lima and Cávado, and partially by the sub-regions of Ave (municipalities of Guimarães, Póvoa de Lanhoso, Vieira do Minho, Vila Nova de Famalicão and Vizela) and Tâmega (two municipalities in Terras de Basto, namely Cabeceiras and Celorico de Basto).
+Today, its territory is located in the statistical region of the North, divided between the entire sub-regions of Minho-Lima and Cávado, and partially by the sub-regions of Ave (municipalities of Guimarães, Póvoa de Lanhoso, Vieira of Minho, Vila Nova de Famalicão and Vizela) and Tâmega (two municipalities of the Lands of Basto, namely Cabeceiras and Celorico de Basto).